javo0101/introGIS/lessons.md

 Let’s look at the data in the attribute table to see what we’re working with.
 Each file has its own attribute table, so let’s look at them one at a time.

-1. Right click on the “racebyneighborhood” file and select Open attribute table.
+1. Right click on the "racebyneighborhood" file and select Open attribute table.
     - If you see the three variables--GeoName, GeoID, and BINHP--then we’re good to go!

-Let’s open the attribute table for the “Neighborhood Tabulation Area” shapefile.
+Let’s open the attribute table for the "Neighborhood Tabulation Area" shapefile.
 1. Right click on that layer and select Open attribute table.
     - In this table you will see the variables: boro_code (borough code), boro_name (borough name), county_fip (the county unique identifier), ntacode (the unique identifier for each neighborhood), ntaname (neighborhood name), shape_area (Surface area of each neighborhood in decimal degrees) and shape_leng (The length of the perimeter of each neighborhood in decimal degrees).

-You will notice that both files have a variable in common--the “ntacode” in the shapefile is the same as the “GeoID” in the CSV file.
+You will notice that both files have a variable in common--the "ntacode" in the shapefile is the same as the "GeoID" in the CSV file.
 These two variables will serve as our keys that will be used to match and join the files together.

-A spatial join won’t work unless the fields are the same type--integer, double, string, etc. To see the field type, double-click on each layer and navigate to the “Fields” tab.
+A spatial join won’t work unless the fields are the same type--integer, double, string, etc. To see the field type, double-click on each layer and navigate to the "Fields" tab.
 The ‘ntacode’ and the ‘GeoId’ are both string variables, so we are all set for our join.

 ## Performing a Spatial Join

 Now we are ready for our spatial join!

-1. In the layers panel, double click on the shapefile layer, “Neighborhood Tabulation Area”.Then click on **Joins** and click on the **green plus sign**.
+1. In the layers panel, double click on the shapefile layer, "Neighborhood Tabulation Area".Then click on **Joins** and click on the **green plus sign**.
 A new box will pop up.
 This is where you will configure your spatial join.
-    - The **Join layer** should be “racebyneighborhood” since that is the map layer you are joining to the neighborhood shapefile.
+    - The **Join layer** should be "racebyneighborhood" since that is the map layer you are joining to the neighborhood shapefile.
-    - The **Join field** should be “GeoID.”
+    - The **Join field** should be "GeoID."
-    - The **Target field** should be “ntacode.”
+    - The **Target field** should be "ntacode."
-    - Note: “GeoID” and “nta code” are the two variables that match from the two mapping layers.
+    - Note: "GeoID" and "nta code" are the two variables that match from the two mapping layers.
 This is why we are using them here as the **Join field** and **Target field**.
     - Where it says **Custom Field Name Prefix** you can click the checkbox and change the prefix.
 This prefix will be added to the variable name of every join layer.
 You can change it to something shorter or you can simply delete the text so no prefix is added.
 I’m going to delete mine.
     - Lastly, click **OK** to save the configuration of the spatial join.
     - To run the join, click **OK**.